rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ bundle exec rake test
 ```

-will now run the four of them in turn.
+will now run the three of them in turn.

 You can also run any single test separately: